We’re Sally Cathcart and Sharon Mark-Teggart, Co-Founders of The Curious Piano Teachers – and we’re delighted that you’ve found your way to us!

 And now, here is the ‘official’ biog:

 Sally has many years of teaching experience both as a piano teacher and as a classroom music teacher.
 After her travels as a Winston Churchill Fellow, Sally founded the Oxford Piano Group as a place for pianists and teachers to collaborate and share experiences.
 She was awarded a PhD from the Institute of Education, UCL in 2013.
 Her topic was the first comprehensive study of UK piano teachers, exploring common practices, expertise, values, attitudes and motivation to teaching.
-She is very involved in teacher training and is a Principal Tutor on the Piano Teachers’ Course run by EPTA (UK).
-Furthermore, she is a trained Kodaly practitioner and is currently Director of Development of The Voices Foundation.
+She is very involved in teacher training and is a Principal Tutor on the Piano Teachers’ Course (UK).
+Furthermore, she is a trained Kodály practitioner a senior musicianship practitioner of The Voices Foundation.
 Sally is an examiner for ABRSM and is on the ABRSM Music Education Advisory Committee.
-She is a member of EPTA (UK) and the ISM.
+She is a Fellow member of the ISM.

 MEET SHARON . . .